The-Nameless22/enchant_craft/README.md

 I love JurassicWorld123's Paper Minecraft (link below), but enchantments are a bit frustrating.
 You can only find Enchanted Books in dungeon chests, so it's pretty hard to get the enchants you want.
 Becuase I'm too stupid to add an Enchanting Table, I made recipes to craft the books.
 Give me feedback for balancing changes I should make!
-Load the save code at the bottom to see the recipes.
+Use the save code in the "world_Save.md" file to see the recipes.

 How to use: